Wharariki Ecosanctuary: Translocation of fluttering shearwaters

 In January 2022, 50 fluttering shearwater (Puffinus gavia) or pakahā chicks were translocated from the Long Island – Kokomohua Marine Reserve in Queen Charlotte Sound to the Wharariki Ecosanctuary.
 They were the first species to be introduced to the fenced sanctuary.

 In January 2023, another 56 fluttering shearwater chicks were translocated from the Long Island – Kokomohua Marine Reserve to the Wharariki Ecosanctuary.
 They were transferred due to weather events impacting their burrows on Long Island.
 It is hoped they will establish a breeding colony.
 One of the group of volunteers assisting with the relocation was teenage environmentalist Nate Wilbourne.

 A third translocation of chicks to the sanctuary was undertaken in January 2024, with 92 chicks moved from Long Island – Kokomohua.

 In September 2025, the first fluttering shearwater named Yonga, returned to the Wharariki Ecosanctuary after first being translocated in January 2022.
+In November 2025, the first chick to be raised naturally in the sanctuary area hatched in a monitored burrow.
+The chick fledged successfully.